Southern University system to require COVID vaccines or regular testing on all campuses - NewsBreak

 Southern University system to require COVID vaccines or regular testing on all campuses

-Aug.
-25—Southern University will require faculty, staff and students to get a COVID vaccine or follow a required testing program, the school said Tuesday night.
+Southern University will require faculty, staff and students to get a COVID vaccine or follow a required testing program, the school said Tuesday night.
 Students will need to show proof of the vaccination before the pre-registration period for the Spring semester, President-Chancellor Ray L. Belton said in a letter to the campus community.
-They can opt out by completing and submitting forms, instructions for which will be going out soon.www.tribuneledgernews.com
+They can opt out by completing and submitting forms, instructions for which will be going out soon.www.theadvocate.com

 Comments / 0